Deformation theory of scalar-flat K\"ahler ALE surfaces: Introduction

 The question we address in this paper is whether the scalar-flat K\"ahler property is preserved under small deformations of complex structure.
 In the cases where $\Gamma \subset {\rm{SU}}(2)$, the hyperk\"ahler quotient construction produces hyperk\"ahler metrics for the minimal resolution complex structure as well as for all small deformations of the minimal resolution complex structure.
 In the case of the LeBrun negative mass metrics, using arguments from twistor theory, Honda has shown that all small deformations of the complex structure on $\mathcal{O}(-n)$ also admit scalar-flat K\"ahler metrics \cite{HondaOn, Honda_2014}.
-For the case of general $\Gamma$, in \cite{LV14}, employing Honda's result, it was shown that {\it{some}} of small deformations of complex structure admit scalar-flat K\"ahler ALE metrics.
+For the case of general $\Gamma$, in \cite{LV14}, employing Honda's result, it was shown that {\textit{some}} of small deformations of complex structure admit scalar-flat K\"ahler ALE metrics.

-Our main result in this paper shows that for {\em{any}} scalar-flat K\"ahler ALE surface, {\it{all}} small deformations of complex structure admit scalar-flat K\"ahler ALE metrics.
+Our main result in this paper shows that for {\textit{any}} scalar-flat K\"ahler ALE surface, {\textit{all}} small deformations of complex structure admit scalar-flat K\"ahler ALE metrics.
 Our proof is analytic in nature, and in particular, gives a new analytic proof of Honda's result on $\mathcal{O}(-n)$ mentioned above.

 To state our result precisely, we next recall some basic facts regarding deformations of complex structures.
 For a complex manifold $(X,J)$, let $\Lambda^{p,q}$ denote the bundle of $(p,q)$-forms, and let $\Theta$ denote the holomorphic tangent bundle.
-The deformation complex
+The deformation complex corresponds to a real complex as shown in the commutative diagram